 Meet Mandy – An Intelligent and Interactive Medicare System

 We’ve all been there – stuck in a waiting room for hours, only to be told by the doctor to go home and rest for a few days.
 There are numerous nurses and other healthcare staff whose days are filled dealing with patients waiting to receive advice from a doctor.
-These staff spend their time collecting patient information, booking calendars, and recommending preliminary treatment.

 In her summer of research project Lin Ni identified an issue with the current healthcare system in which patients often wait for long periods of time to see a doctor or specialist primarily due to limited resources.

 Not all clinics even use questionnaires or forms to get patient information, and if they do, these forms cannot be personalised for each individual.
 What this means is that the information they provide may not be specific enough for the symptoms they are experiencing, and so the more relevant questions will have to be asked during their consultation with the doctor.

 Lin knew there must be a better way.
 She believes the process can be expedited by using a robot, rather than human healthcare staff.
 An artificial intelligence (AI) can be trained to ask the same questions a form might require, but then follow up with more specific questions based on the previous answers.
 Basically, you can give an AI a list of all known diseases, and all the symptoms related to those diseases, and then train it to ask a series of relevant questions before offering a potential diagnosis.
 A program like this isn’t going to replace healthcare staff, but it can free up their precious time for more meaningful interactions with patients, and help enable clinics to operate more efficiently.